aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/action/action.md

 };
 ```

-The structure of actions is up to you to define, and as a recommendation, we can see how a Flux Standard Actions efined:
+The structure of actions is up to you to define, and as a recommendation, we can see how a Flux Standard Actions is defined: